iPhone 15 Microphone Repair

 Rotate the second opening pick around the top right corner and slide it to the volume up button to separate the adhesive.

-Step 17: Swing open the back glass
+Step 17: Open the back glass

 If the back glass feels stuck, go back around the perimeter to check for missed sections of adhesive or stuck clips.